Pronouns in English Grammar: Types, Examples, and Rules

 • My mother wants to talk to you

-• Did you talk to her yesterday?
+• Did you meet her yesterday?

 • You don’t need to come with us